Dates of Ezekiel’s prophecy

 God employs frank and rather graphic portrayals of Judah’s idolatry in an effort to shock them into the awareness of what they have done (see especially chapters 16 and 23).
 Jerusalem, in fact, has sinned worse than both Sodom and Samaria (16:48-52).
 One theme that Ezekiel reiterates is how Judah has used God’s good gifts to fund their idolatries (16:17-18; 23:41).
 How often we too use God’s blessings to pursue our idols!

 God’s jealousy is such that He will not let His people continue in their idolatrous ways.
-Their unfaithfulness crushes God’s heart (6:9) but rather than walk away from them God will work on them until they acknowledge Him in all His glory.
+Their unfaithfulness crushes God’s heart (6:9) but rather than walk away from them, God will work on them until they acknowledge Him in all His glory.
 Let Judah be like all the nations and worship gods of wood and stone?
 Impossible!
 God will so work in them that the entire house of Israel—all of it—will serve Him in their land (20:40).
 His work of judgment will at first be painful.
-The sword will devour the nation.
+The sword will devour the nation (see ch.
+21).
 Their king will step down and rule no more.
 But that does not mean God’s covenant promises with David have ceased.
-In the midst of the ruins, the scepter is held in reserve until He comes to whom it belongs (an allusion to Genesis 49:10).
+In the midst of the ruins, the scepter is held in reserve until He comes to whom it belongs (Ezekiel 21:27 alludes to Genesis 49:10).

 A watchman for the sake of God’s glory